Get thicker, fuller hair with dermatologist developed treatments

 Below, we round up some effective, science-backed treatments for hair loss.

-Word of caution: If you’re breastfeeding, it’s always best to check with your healthcare provider before starting any new treatment.
+Word of caution: If you’re breastfeeding, it’s always best to check with your healthcare provider before adding any new treatment to your haircare routine.

 Topical Minoxidil